ntop/PF_RING/doc/README.netcope.md

 csboot -f100 /usr/share/mcs/nsf/1.3.5/nfb-100g2q/100g1/firmware.bit
 ```

-If the NSF firmware is already loaded in the card it's possible to reload it:
+If the NSF firmware is already loaded in the card it's possible to reload it
 with the following command:

 ```